 Segregation in the United States has also had legal support.
 State constitutions (for example, that of California) had clauses giving local jurisdictions the right to regulate where members of certain races could live.
 White landowners often included restrictive covenants in deeds through which they prevented blacks or Asians from ever purchasing their property from any subsequent owner.
 In the 1948 case of Shelley v.
 Kraemer, the U.S. Supreme Court finally ruled that such covenants were unenforceable in a court of law.

 Even though restrictive covenants no longer are legally enforceable, the real estate industry still exhibits a pattern of housing segregation.
 One practice used today is called racial steering.
 Racial steering refers to the practice of selecting which homes to show to prospective white and black home buyers.
 Research from studying racial steering has shown that white and black couples who are similar in social and economic characteristics are shown homes, the black couple is shown homes in mixed or all-black neighborhoods, while whites are shown homes in near all white neighborhoods.
+In 2012, white and black “homebuyers” (in fact actors) were sent to 8,000 randomly selected realtors.
+Black home-seekers were shown 18% fewer homes.
 Another practice used by real estate agents that added to housing segregation was “blockbusting”.
 Blockbusting refers to the practice of real estate agents going into white neighborhoods that border black neighborhoods and tell white homeowners that blacks are moving in, that housing values are going down, and that they need to sell now, while they could still get money for their home.
 After buying the home for below market price from white families, real estate agents would turn around and sell the home for an inflated price to a black family.
 Blockbusting became illegal under the 1988 Fair Housing Act.

 In this section we will take a quick look at how the federal government contributed to housing segregation.
 After World War II, the federal government developed two programs to assist soldiers and middle class Americans to afford housing.
 The tax subsidies of these programs went mostly to whites.
 Very little aid was available to lower income residents, who often were minorities.
 The result was that loans were made available to whites who could then buy houses in the new suburbs, while minorities were restricted to poorer quality housing in the central cities.
 The FHA’s core insurance program, section 203(b), systematically discriminated against African-Americans.
 The FHA produced underwriting guidelines based on an economically and historically flawed understanding of a “natural” progression of neighborhood racial change from all-white (with high property values) to all-black (with low property values).
 These guidelines rated a neighborhood’s suitability for insurance based on racial composition, encouraged or mandated racial covenants as a condition for insurance, and discouraged integrated neighborhoods.
 Between 1930 and 1950, three out of five homes purchased in the United States were financed by FHA, yet less than two percent of the FHA loans were made to non-white home buyers.